 U.S. Biennial, Inc. was founded in 2007 to produce the Prospect New Orleans biennial, conceived by curator and part-time New Orleans resident, Dan Cameron, shortly after Hurricane Katrina to contribute to the revitalization of this important U.S. city.
 Prospect New Orleans is modeled on the tradition of the great international biennials, such as the Venice Biennale and the Bienal de São Paulo, to showcase new artistic practices from around the world in settings that are both historic and culturally exceptional, and contribute to the cultural economy of New Orleans and the Louisiana Gulf region.
-The Prospect New Orleans biennial and U.S. Biennial’s ongoing community programs are designed to promote the study and teaching of art through the creation of stimulating visual arts curricula and programs; foster international exchange between local residents and visiting artists, arts professionals, and audiences; and strengthen the city’s art infrastructure by galvanizing the art community and inspiring progressive entrepreneurship.
+The Prospect New Orleans triennial and U.S. Biennial’s ongoing community programs are designed to promote the study and teaching of art through the creation of stimulating visual arts programs; foster international exchange between local residents and visiting artists, arts professionals, and audiences; and strengthen the city’s art infrastructure by galvanizing the art community and inspiring progressive entrepreneurship.

-Most recently, Prospect.3: Notes for Now ran from October 25, 2014 to January 25, 2015, under the Artistic Direction of Franklin Sirmans.
-The exhibition showcased 58 local, national, and international artists at 18 venues citywide and offered related art education and community programs, most of which were free and open to the public.
-Prospect.3 broke organizational attendance records for its previous biennials (including its inaugural biennial in 2008) inviting an audience composed of more than 100,000 local, national, and international visitors.
+Most recently, Prospect.3: Notes for Now (P.3) ran from October 25, 2014 to January 25, 2015, under the Artistic Direction of Franklin Sirmans.
+The exhibition showcased 58 local, national, and international artists at 18 venues citywide and offered related art and community programs, most of which were free and open to the public.
+P.3 broke organizational attendance records for its previous biennials (including its inaugural biennial in 2008) inviting an audience composed of more than 100,000 local, national, and international visitors.
 Prospect.2 ran from October 22, 2011 through January 29, 2012 at 16 venues throughout New Orleans and featured 27 local, national, and international artists (attendance of 72,000).
 Prospect.1.5, an experimental interim-year program focused on artists from or working in New Orleans and the Southeast region, was organized in collaboration with public art centers and museums, schools, alternative spaces and commercial galleries in New Orleans from November 6, 2010 to February 19, 2011.
 These group exhibitions and solo projects involved more than 50 artists (attendance of 29,000).
 In its inaugural biennial exhibition in 2008-09, Prospect.1 New Orleans featured 81 artists who exhibited at 24 venues throughout the city (attendance of 88,000), generating over $23 million in economic activity.

 Prospect.4 New Orleans